transmitic/transmitic/README.md

 ## Comparison To Other Tools

 **Bittorrent**
-Transmitic is not bittorrent, and cannot download the same file from multiple peers to download it faster.
+Transmitic does not support bittorrent, or bittorent like functionality.
+Transmitic cannot download the same file from multiple peers to download it faster.
 Users connect to one another directly via IP.

 **File Syncing**